 Firstly, we encode the model list with its operations in Rust.
 Specifically, we encode the model list from Rosette as an immutable ConsList (Stokke, 2022) in Rust, along with all its operations.
-Then we implement the inversion of the abstraction function α^{-1} for each container implementation.
+Then we implement the abstraction function α for each container implementation.
 Like Chen et al. (2017, 2022), we encode the forward simulation obligation for the library specification of each operation as assertions in a test.